Skip to content

 Re-running setup

 koryph release setup is idempotent for the workflow and config files (they are always overwritten with the latest render).
+When release.container is removed, setup also removes the previously generated .github/workflows/container.yml, so re-running setup disables image publishing.
 The manifest file (.release-please-manifest.json) is never overwritten after the first write — release-please manages it from that point on.